 - When enabling provisioning, choose the admin credentials used for the integration carefully.
 Ideally, use a system account.
 If an end user account is used, make sure password reset is handled correctly and that the Okta API settings are updated accordingly.

 - If Google Workspace users are going to be created primarily in Google Workspace with an existing process outside of Okta, then account creation need not be enabled in Okta.
 User import (through API or CSV) can easily map existing Google Workspace accounts with Okta users.
 This should be done in an ongoing fashion to bootstrap new users.

 - Okta recommends enabling user deactivation/reactivation to ensure automated deactivation happens when a user is deactivated in Okta or in AD which is integrated with Okta.

 Before configuring provisioning in Okta, you need to do the following:

-Enable API Access checkbox in Google Apps as follows:
+Enable API Access checkbox in Google Workspaces as follows:

-Sign in to your Google Apps admin console.
+Sign in to your Google Workspace admin console.